ReactiveDrop/reactivedrop_translations/CONTRIBUTING.md

 Make sure your text editor preserves file encodings.
 New files need to have the same encoding as their english counterparts (eg. labsmail1_czech.txt needs to be UTF-8 encoded just like labsmail1_english.txt).
 If you use Notepad++ you can see the file's encoding in the menu Encoding. vscode shows the files encoding in its status bar.

+## Special characters and placeholders
+Quotation marks need to be escaped like this `\"space station\"`.
+If there are words between `%percent_signs%`, leave them as-is (these are dynamically replaced with numbers in the game later).

 ## File type
 ### Achievements
 These files are automatically created based on the `resource/reactivedrop_*.txt` files, after you've made an commit.
 You can manually trigger an update of the files locally through executing `utils/translation-sync-tool.exe` before your commit.